How to Choose a Sewing Machine for Beginners (Complete 2026 Guide)

 • slightly louder

-• decorative stitches are narrower (usually up to 5 mm)
+• narrower decorative stitches (usually up to 5 mm)

 Pros: